GAR-Project/project/README.md

-Additionally we can corroborate our hypothesis by changing the "*verbability*" of our script, where we build the whole scenario topology, [`src/scenario_basic.py`](https://github.com/GAR-Project/project/blob/master/src/scenario_basic.py), we can change the level of `info` to `debug`, and launch the script again.
+Additionally we can corroborate our hypothesis by changing the "*verbosity*" of our script, where we build the whole scenario topology, [`src/scenario_basic.py`](https://github.com/GAR-Project/project/blob/master/src/scenario_basic.py), we can change the level of `info` to `debug`, and launch the script again.

 ```python